An LTE-enabled watch goes beyond an ordinary smartwatch. It is no longer simply an extension of the smartphone and can function totally independently.

 Earlier this month the company announced Galaxy Watch Active 2.
 This is a sportier take of Watch Active which opens for pre-orders on September 6th.
 You also get a few variants to choose from, one of which has LTE connectivity.

-The 14.2mm thick and 51 millimeters LG Watch Sport is one of the most feature packed Wear OS devices around.
+Despite being a few years old, the 14.2mm thick and 51 millimeters LG Watch Sport is one of the most feature packed Wear OS devices around.
 Weighing 89 grams, the fairly chunky timepiece flaunts built in GPS and NFC, the latter of which makes Android Pay mobile payments possible.
 There is also 4G LTE connectivity, for calls, texts and browsing without a smartphone.

 Under the hood you’ll find a Qualcomm Snapdragon Wear 2100 processor, 768MB of RAM, 4GB of storage and a 430 mAh battery.
 In terms of sensors, the watch sports a heart rate sensor (PPG), gyroscope, accelerometer and barometer.
 Naturally, you can also play music while on your runs using just a headset thanks to offline music storage.

 Huawei Watch 2 comes in two variants – the Sports version and a stainless steel Classic version.
 There’s also a 2018 edition where the standard SIM slot is replaced with eSIM.
-This last one is only available in China for now.

 Apart from design, the specs are pretty much identical.
 They all come with a 1.2” AMOLED touchscreen and 390 x 390 resolution.
 Under the hood is a Snapdragon 2100 processor, 4GB RAM and 768MB of built-in storage.